Kairotic/mistakes/04_tablet.md

 # tablet weaving simulation

 Tablet weaving is an ancient form of pattern production using cards which are rotated to provide different sheds between warp threads.
-It’s used to produce long strips of fabric, or the starting bands and borders that form part of a larger warp weighted weaving.
+It’s used to produce long strips of fabric, and the starting bands and borders that form part of a larger warp weighted weaving.

-Tablet weaving is extremely complex, so we devised a language/notation for understanding it better.
-This language can be used either to drive a simulation, or can be followed when weaving.
+Tablet weaving is extremely complex, so in a similar manner to the 4 shaft loom, we devised a language/notation for understanding it better.
+In the same way as before, this language can be used either to drive a simulation, or can be followed when weaving.

 The language consists of simple instructions, for example: